When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Related Work

 \subsection{Red-teaming LLMs}

 Building on the above security concerns, red-teaming has emerged as a pivotal strategy for systematically probing the vulnerabilities of LLMs.
-Red-teaming refers to the deliberate design of adversarial prompts to elicit undesired or harmful outputs, thereby stress-testing a model’s safety alignment and uncovering potential risks~\cite{ganguli2022red}.
-This process can provide insightful guidance for further safety refinement.
-Many LLM service providers (e.g., OpenAI, Anthropic)~\cite{longpre2024safe, feffer2024red} have adopted red-teaming as an essential step before releasing LLM-based products to the public.
+Red-teaming refers to the deliberate design of adversarial prompts to elicit undesired outputs, thereby stress-testing a model’s safety alignment and uncovering potential risks~\cite{ganguli2022red}.
+This process can provide insightful guidance for further safety refinement~\cite{longpre2024safe, feffer2024red}, serving as an essential step before releasing LLM-based products to the public.
 Researchers have proposed several approaches to red-teaming LLM-based systems~\cite{ganguli2022red, perez2022red}.
-For instance, Ge et.al~\cite{ge2023mart} propose an iterative framework, which leverages an adversarial LLM to generate evolving jailbreak prompts.
-Those prompts, paired with corrected safe responses, are further used to fine-tune the target LLM, achieving scalable and automated safety enhancement for LLMs.
-An et. al~\cite{an2025rag} conduct a systematic analysis towards the safety of RAG for LLMs, demonstrating that even with safe models and safe corpora, RAG can introduce new unsafe behaviors.
+For instance, \citet{ge2023mart} propose an iterative framework, which leverages an adversarial LLM to generate evolving jailbreak prompts.
+Those prompts, paired with corrected safe responses, are further used to fine-tune the target LLM, achieving scalable and automated safety enhancement for LLMs. \citet{an2025rag} conduct a systematic analysis towards the safety of RAG for LLMs, demonstrating that even with safe models and safe corpora, RAG can introduce new unsafe behaviors.

 Despite recent progress, most red-teaming efforts have concentrated on detecting toxicity in LLM outputs under closed-text settings.
 In such scenarios, models operate exclusively on their internal knowledge or on information retrieved from fixed knowledge bases through RAG.
 These approaches overlook the additional and compounding risks that arise when LLMs are coupled with open-ended, real-time web search, where the exposure to uncurated and dynamic content substantially broadens the attack surface.